History of France: Prehistory

-Stone tools discovered at Chilhac (1968) and Lézignan-la-Cèbe in 2009 indicate that pre-human ancestors may have been present in France at least 1.6 million years ago.
-Neanderthals were present in Europe from about 400,000 BC, but died out about 40,000 years ago, possibly out-competed by the modern humans during a period of cold weather.
-The earliest modern humans — Homo sapiens — entered Europe by 43,000 years ago (the Upper Palaeolithic).
+Stone tools discovered at Chilhac and Lézignan-la-Cèbe indicate that pre-human ancestors may have been present in France at least 1.6 million years ago.
+Neanderthals were present in Europe from about 400,000 BC but died out about 40,000 years ago, possibly out-competed by modern humans during a period of cold weather.
+The earliest modern humans entered Europe by 43,000 years ago (the Upper Palaeolithic).

-The Paleolithic cave paintings of Gargas (c.
-25,000 BC) and Lascaux (c.
-15,000 BC) as well as the Neolithic-era Carnac stones (c.
-4500 BC) are among the many remains of local prehistoric activity in the region.
-In the Chalcolithic and Early Bronze Age the territory of France was largely dominated by the Bell Beaker culture, followed by the Armorican Tumulus culture, Rhône culture, Tumulus culture, Urnfield culture and Atlantic Bronze Age culture, among others.
-The Iron Age saw the development of the Hallstatt culture followed by the La Tène culture, the final cultural stage prior to Roman expansion across Gaul.
-The first written records for the history of France appear in the Iron Age.
-What is now France made up the bulk of the region known to the Romans as Gaul.
-Roman writers noted the presence of three main ethno-linguistic groups in the area: the Gauls, the Aquitani, and the Belgae.
-The Gauls, the largest and best attested group, were Celtic people speaking what is known as the Gaulish language.
+In the Chalcolithic and early Bronze Age the territory was largely dominated by the Bell Beaker culture, followed by the Armorican Tumulus culture, Rhône culture, Tumulus culture, Urnfield culture and Atlantic Bronze Age culture, among others.
+The Hallstatt culture and La Tène culture developed during the Iron Age, during which the first written records for the history of France appear.

-Over the course of the 1st millennium BC the Greeks, Romans, and Carthaginians established colonies on the Mediterranean coast and the offshore islands.
-The Roman Republic annexed southern Gaul as the province of Gallia Narbonensis in the late 2nd century BC, and Roman forces under Julius Caesar conquered the rest of Gaul in the Gallic Wars of 58–51 BC.
-Afterwards a Gallo-Roman culture emerged and Gaul was increasingly integrated into the Roman empire.

 Ancient history

 Greek colonies

-In 600 BC, Ionian Greeks from Phocaea founded the colony of Massalia (present-day Marseille) on the shores of the Mediterranean Sea, making it one of the oldest cities in France.
-At the same time, some Celtic tribes arrived in the eastern parts (Germania superior) of the current territory of France, but this occupation spread in the rest of France only between the 5th and 3rd century BC.
+In 600 BC, Ionian Greeks founded the colony of Massalia (present-day Marseille) on the shores of the Mediterranean Sea, making it one of the oldest cities in France.
+At the same time, some Celtic tribes arrived in the eastern parts (Germania Superior) of the region and spread to the rest of France between the 5th and 3rd century BC.